pure-hash/cyber-portfolio/Honeynet-Project/README.md

 # Honeynet Project

 This section contains honeynet labs that demonstrate how to simulate, monitor, and analyze network attacks in a controlled environment.
-Each lab is self-contained with its own README, logs, images, and scripts.
+Each lab is self-contained with its own scripts, logs, images, and instructions, making it easy to review or share independently.

 ---